rlizzo/pyscience/20140910_RayCasting/RayCasting.md

 ### Background
 Today I'll be talking about [ray-casting](http://en.wikipedia.org/wiki/Ray_casting) which, to quote Wikipedia, is *"the use of ray-surface intersection tests to solve a variety of problems in computer graphics and computational geometry"*.

 A pivotal difference between ray-casting and 'ray-tracing' is that the former only 'casts' a single ray, tests for its intersection with objects, and stops there.
-Ray-tracing on the other hand is more physically accurate as it integrates physics laws on reflection, refraction, attenuation, etc to 'trace', i.e., follow, that ray and its derivative rays.
+Ray-tracing on the other hand, is more physically accurate as it treats the rays with physics laws on reflection, refraction, attenuation, etc to 'trace', i.e., follow, that ray and its derivative rays.

 However, I should make clear that ray-casting is the natural precursor to ray-tracing as it tells us what part of which object the ray intersects with and provides all necessary information to cast subsequent rays.

 ### Summary
 Today I'll show how to use Python and VTK to perform ray-casting on surface meshes loaded from [STL](http://en.wikipedia.org/wiki/STL_(file_format)) files and the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) class.

 I will first demonstrate the approach on a very simple model of a hollow sphere which was designed in [Rhino3D](http://www.rhino3d.com/) and exported to STL.
 Upon establishing the approach, I will talk about my very own [`pycaster` package](https://pypi.python.org/pypi/pycaster) which I wrote to wrap the VTK part of the code, simplify the whole process, and provide some additional functionality.
-Subsequently, I will repeat the process with `pycaster` on the model of the human skull we extracted and saved as an STL file in the [previous post](http://pyscience.wordpress.com/2014/09/11/surface-extraction-creating-a-mesh-from-pixel-data-using-python-and-vtk/).
+Subsequently, I will repeat the ray-casting process with `pycaster` on the model of the human skull we extracted and saved as an STL file in the [previous post](http://pyscience.wordpress.com/2014/09/11/surface-extraction-creating-a-mesh-from-pixel-data-using-python-and-vtk/).

 ## Helper-functions
 As I keep writing new posts I will try my darndest to build upon previously presented snippets in the interest of code-reuse, consistency, and brevity.
-I will be using utilizing those snippets in the form of 'helper-functions' briefly documenting their function and referencing past posts where they were presented in more detail.
+I will be utilizing those snippets in the form of 'helper-functions', briefly documenting their function and referencing past posts where they were presented in more detail.

 The following helper-functions will be used: